Location: Westgate, Morecambe, LA3 3LN

 Torrisholme Cemetery opened in 1906 and is one of seven cemeteries operated by Lancaster City Council.

-The total area of the cemetery is 14½ acres, containing areas for Church of England, Non-Conformist and Roman Catholic burials.
-There is one chapel available for worship.
+The total area of the cemetery is 14½ acres, containing areas of consecrated and non-consecrated burial ground.

-An area was established to commemorate the 1939- 1945 World War II casualties by the Commonwealth War Graves Commission.
-20 Casualties from the 1914 – 1918 World War 1 are buried in separate locations within the cemetery.
+The cemeteries office is proud to manage a war graves section within the site, which was established to commemorate the 1939-45 World War II casualties, and is beautifully maintained by the Commonwealth War Graves Commission.
+Twenty Casualties from the 1914-18 World War I are buried in separate locations within the cemetery.

-A Friends of Torrisholme Group has been established for this cemetery.
-For further details please contact Bill Jackson on 01524 417035 or firstname.lastname@example.org
+The Friends of Torrisholme Group volunteers to carry out all manner of tasks - including gardening, litter and leaf collecting, holding memorial services on significant dates, and fundraising.
+For further details please contact Bill Jackson on 01524 417035 or email firstname.lastname@example.org

 Last updated: 18 March 2019